tidymodels/parsnip/man/rmd/multinom_reg_glmnet.md

 The `fit()` and `fit_xy()` arguments have arguments called `case_weights` that expect vectors of case weights.

+## Saving fitted model objects

+This model object contains data that are not required to make predictions.
+When saving the model for the purpose of prediction, the size of the saved object might be substantially reduced by using functions from the [butcher](https://butcher.tidymodels.org) package.

 ## References

  - Hastie, T, R Tibshirani, and M Wainwright.
 2015. _Statistical Learning with Sparsity_.
 CRC Press.